CollabIP/elasticsearch-arm-templates/README.md

-# ATTENTION!
-Tethr Custom ARM Templates for Elasticsearch Azure MarketPlace
+# Tethr Custom ARM Templates for Elasticsearch cluster (forked from elastic/azure-marketplace)

 This forked repo has been highly-customized in order to support the following items--